-As the end of the twentieth century races toward us, it's hard to escape the feeling that history is about to turn a very significant corner.
+As the twenty-first century comes upon us, it's hard to escape the feeling that history is about to turn a very significant corner.
 One of the compelling questions that many people ask is, “Is this the end of the age?”
 Several Christian writers and radio preachers have recently announced the date of Christ's return, and many more will offer their opinions as the millennium proceeds.
 But one of the most overlooked mysteries of the end of the age is the reuniting of Christianity with a one-world government.

 Three hundred years ago Roger Williams had remarkable insight into the relationship of the church and the state.
 More than anyone else in history, he was the one who took a stand and would not allow church and state to blend in some unholy alliance that would eventually turn and persecute anyone who could not, for conscience sake, capitulate to its demands.
 This had been the pattern over and over in European history, and Williams was determined that it would not happen where he governed in the infant state of Rhode Island.